[Updated: August 2, 2019]

 Enhance your credibility.
 Reputation is an important component of success for any startup.
 PR helps you to create the kind of insightful content and media exposure that earn you a reputation as an industry expert.

 Give your brand a voice.
 Initially, it can be hard to nail down a unified voice for your brand.
 PR helps you to create a consistent voice and messaging to help shape your brand and share it with your target audience.

 Generate awareness.
 Awareness is not simply the fact that people know you exist.
 You want people to talk about you and understand that you're different from your competitors.
 PR helps to spark conversations around your brand and create the best kind of awareness.

-Whether you decide to use the expertise of a PR firm that helps B2B startups or handle your PR in-house, public relations is a key way to rock your startup launch.
-But what PR strategies for startups can you use to get the best results for your brand?
+Whether you decide to use the expertise of a B2B PR firm, a PR agency for startups, or handle your PR in-house, public relations is a key way to rock your startup strategy.
+But what specific PR strategies for startups can you use to get the best results for your brand?

-Let's now look at 8 incredible PR secrets for startups that will launch you from anonymity to startup stardom.
+Let's look at 10 powerful PR secrets for startups that will launch you from anonymity to startup stardom.